-If you're one of the millions of people caring for both your children and
+If you're one of the millions of people caring for both your children and your aging parents, you are part of the so-called "sandwich generation."

 Caring for children and parents simultaneously can leave you drained, depressed -- and unhealthy.
 Empower yourself with knowledge and good health to make the best of a difficult situation: